Library Outreach/ LSTA | Standards

 - Aid libraries in gaining maximum community support

-For a listing of previously accredited South Dakota Public Libraries, please review the following:
+For a listing of accredited South Dakota Public Libraries, please continue here.

 The purpose of the voluntary certification and accreditation program for public libraries and librarians in South Dakota is to encourage the ongoing development of quality library service in the state.